 Call 020 3393 9277

-Bridging Loans have continued to be a top-notch choice for individuals who are tight on cash, and the market has grown from £1b – £8b in a decade.
+Bridging Loans have continued to be the number one choice for individuals who are tight on cash, and the market has grown from £1b – £8b in just a decade.

-Bridging loans can be an extremely viable solution to bridge the financing gap and making sure that individuals can complete their transaction as soon as they need.
-Some things need to be taken into account when applying for a bridging loan.
+Bridging loans can be an extremely viable solution to bridge the financial gap, and the best solution to ensure that individuals can complete their transaction as soon as they need.
+However, there are certain things need to be taken into account when applying for a bridging loan.

 Have Bad Credit?
 Require a Bridging Loan?
 We Can Help.
 Call 020 3393 9277

-Poor Credit tends to be one of the most crucial aspects for traditional mortgages, predominantly because credit rating is an integral aspect that mirrors the capability of the borrower to pay back the loan.
+Poor Credit tends to be one of the most crucial aspects for obtaining traditional mortgages, predominantly because credit rating is an integral factor that mirrors the capability of the borrower to pay back the loan.

-However, bridging loans work differently, In majority cases the main factor to a lender is the security put up for a bridging loan.
+However, bridging loans work differently.
+In the majority of cases, the main factor to a lender is the security put up for a bridging loan.

-A Bridging Loan is different from a standard mortgage, and therefore, credit rating comes secondary to other relevant factors that are taken care of when applying for a Bridging Loan.
+A Bridging Loan is different from a standard mortgage, and therefore, credit rating comes secondary to any other relevant factor that is taken into account when applying for a Bridging Loan.

-Let us learn how to get a Bridging Loan, despite Poor Credit, or an average credit rating.
+Let us teach you how to get a Bridging Loan, despite Poor Credit, or an average credit rating.

 This means that the overall risk profile for bridging loans is considerably lower than that of other lending purposes, which include mortgages, bank loans, and credit cards.

-Additionally, Bridging Loans are mostly obtained with a clear-cut exit strategy that should be in place to reflect how the lender is going to receive his money back.
+Additionally, Bridging Loans are mostly obtained with a clear-cut exit strategy that should be in place to reflect how the lender is going to receive their money back.

-Therefore, in this case, it becomes quite rudimentary to have a proper exit strategy, which can act as a guarantee for the lender, that his finance is secure, and he will be paid regardless.
+Therefore, in this case, it becomes quite significant to have a proper exit strategy, which can act as a guarantee for the lender, that their finances are secure, and they will be paid regardless.

 The importance of having an attractive exit strategy is two-fold.
-Firstly, it shows that the borrower has a proper contingency plan in place in case of unprecedented events that might deter the final payment in this regard.
+Firstly, it shows that the borrower of the loan has a proper contingency plan in place in case of any unprecedented events that might deter the final payment in this regard.

-Secondly, having an exit strategy is also helpful because it mirrors the overall capability of the borrower to plan resource distribution in an effective manner, which can make sure that the lender gets paid in time.
+Secondly, having an exit strategy is also helpful because it mirrors the overall capability of the borrower to plan resource distribution in an effective manner, which can make sure that the lender gets paid in full and on time.

-Therefore, amidst the options that are available to the loan providers, the majority of bridging loan providers do not consider credit rating as a factor.
+Therefore, amidst the options that are available to the loan providers, the majority of bridging loan providers do not consider credit rating as an important factor.

 Credit scores tend to be a small factor in the overall decision-making process.

-However, in the case where an individual has a terrible credit rating, because of which he is unable to obtain bridging loan finance, he has an option to opt for a non-status bridging loan.
+However, in the case where an individual has a poor credit rating, because of which they are unable to obtain bridging loan finance, there is an option to opt for a non-status bridging loan.

-This facilitates relatively fast funding, without the need for Credit, or having credit checks, or subsequent income verifications for loan approval.
+This facilitates relatively fast funding, without the need for credit, the need for credit checks, or subsequent income verifications for loan approval.

-Alternatively, in the case where credit rating is not at par, another option that is available to these people is to use a guarantor.
+Alternatively, in the case where the credit rating is not at par, another option that is available to hopeful borrowers is to use a guarantor.

-A guarantor is a third party who signs on behalf of the borrower.
-And is a guarantee for the borrower to pay back.
+A guarantor is a third party member who signs on behalf of the borrower.
+This acts as a guarantee for the borrower to pay back.

-Another particularly helpful strategy in this regard is to ensure that individuals and businesses can create a proper business plan, with the relevant paperwork that is required.
+Another very useful strategy in this regard is to ensure that individuals and businesses can create a proper business plan beforehand, with the relevant paperwork that is required.

-This financial outlay and analysis are helpful from the perspective of the investor because it gives him a certain sense of predictability and a financial trajectory of their investment.
+This financial outlay and analysis are helpful from the perspective of the investor because it gives them a certain sense of predictability and a financial trajectory of their investment.